feiut/APT-Explorexas/Phase4/README.md

-This is Phase 4 - React Native
+This is Phase 4 and Phase5 - React Native